kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

     If you haven't read the introduction yet, do that first, because this guide moves quickly into a complete multi-module application and focuses on applying DI patterns rather than defining them from scratch.

-    Also you need basic Java or Kotlin familiarit.
+    You also need basic Java or Kotlin familiarity.

 This tutorial builds a complete Kora application from scratch, introducing dependency injection concepts progressively.
 Each step adds new functionality while demonstrating a specific DI pattern.
 By the end, you'll have a fully functional application showcasing all major Kora DI features.